 What this tells you

-None of these gotchas are mistakes.
-They're how the business works.
-Confusion is profitable.
-Lock-in is profitable.
-Leaving being difficult is profitable.
+None of these gotchas are mistakes; they're how the business model works.
+Confusion is profitable, lock-in is profitable, and making it difficult to leave is profitable.